cypherpunk-academy/2064/en/005_2021_Break-in in America.md

 Then she terminated the connection with Karl's computer, she didn't want to stay in it too long.
 She clicked on "Change identity" to get a new disguise from Tails.
 And a third of a second later she was someone completely different on the Internet.
-Nothing reminded her of the disguise she was wearing in Karl's computer.
+Nothing reminded of the disguise she was wearing in Karl's computer.
-She breathed deeply.
+She took a deep breath.
 Now she could look through the files she had captured.

-She had quickly discovered the NSA man's key.
+She quickly discovered the NSA man's key.
 It was lying quite open with the other keys.
 But where did it fit?
 Which computers outside the university had Karl, and the NSA man accessed that day?
 That was the question.
 And after some browsing she had found traces of seven computers, four of which led to other universities.
 So there were three left.
 Her addresses were: